When you sell your endowment you will lose any associated life insurance and forgo any future windfall payments from the Life Office.

 Stopping payments is known as making your policy paid up.
 Some policies do not let you do this, so ask your provider if it is an option.

-If you ask your provider to cancel your policy before it matures, this is called surrendering it.
-Your provider pays you a lump sum now instead of at the maturity date.
+Asking your provider to cancel your policy before it matures is called ‘surrendering’ it.
+In this case, your provider pays you a lump sum now instead of at the maturity date.

 You usually get much less than if you wait until it matures, and surrendering your policy could also come with fees and penalties.

-This is called a market value adjustment, and it could mean you get back less than you have paid into your policy.
-Some charge smaller penalties when your maturity date gets nearer.
+The fees and charges are collectively known as a market value adjustment and could mean you get back less than you have paid into your policy.
+Some providers charge smaller penalties when your maturity date gets nearer.